flatt-security/shisho/docs/content/learn-shisho/01-pattern.md

          |
 ```

-This is a sample target Go file. `sample-1.go`.
+This is a sample target Go file, `sample-1.go`.

 ```go
 func test(v []string) int {